 - Turn the water back on to both the sink faucet and the water heater.
 Run water at the far sink until all of the air is out of the lines.
 Check to make sure that there are no leaks at any of the connections before plugging in the power supply to the recirculating pump.

-Note: If you ever have to shut the water off to the house, make sure and unplug the pump to avoid burning it out.
+If you ever have to shut the water off to the house, make sure and unplug the pump to avoid burning it out.
 The pump needs to have water circulating through it whenever it is running.
 Should you experience a power outage, the timer on the recirculating pump will need to be reset in order to start and stop at the proper times.